 – randomly from the oldest nodes.

-Disadvantages of this algorithm:
+Disadvantages of the PoW consensus algorithm:

-– motivation, in the concentration of funds, which can lead to the centralization of the network.
+– Motivation in the concentration of funds, which can lead to the centralization of the network.

 Delegated Proof-of-Stake (DPoS)

-One of the varieties of the Proof-Of-Stake consensus algorithm, in which blocks are signed by the selected representatives.
+DPoS is one of the varieties of the Proof-Of-Stake consensus algorithm, in which blocks are signed by the selected representatives.
 The owners of the largest balances choose their representatives, each of whom has the right to sign blocks in the blockchain network.
 Each representative with one or more percent of all votes goes to the Council.
 From the formed “Board of Directors” is selected (in a circle) the next representative, who will sign the next block.
 In the event that for any reason the representative has missed his turn in the signing, he is deprived of the delegated votes and leaves the “Board of Directors”, after which the next most suitable candidate is chosen in his place.

-Owners of balance sheets delegating the votes, in no way lose control over them as at any time can withdraw them from the representative.
+Owners of balance sheets delegating the votes in no way lose control over them as at any time can withdraw them from the representative.

 Leased Proof-of-Stake (LPoS)

 LPoS is another modification of the Proof-of-Stake algorithm.
 It is supported only by the Waves platform.
-As part of this algorithm, any user has the ability to transfer their balance to rent mining nodes, and for this mining nodes share part of the profits with users.
+As a part of this algorithm, any user has the ability to transfer their balance to rent mining nodes, and for this mining nodes – to share part of the profits with users.
 This consensus algorithm allows you to get income from mining activities without using mining itself.

-The consensus algorithm used the blockchain platform NEM.
+PoI is the consensus algorithm that used the blockchain platform NEM.
 The importance of each user in the NEM network is defined as the amount of funds available to him on the balance sheet and the number of transactions made from/to his wallet.
 Unlike the more usual PoS, which takes into account only the balance of the user’s available funds, PoI takes into account both the amount of funds and the user’s activity in the blockchain network.
 This approach involves users not only to hodl funds, but also to actively use them.

-PoA consensus algorithm stands apart from other algorithms because it does not need to have any mining at all, as in the case of PoW or PoS.
+PoA consensus algorithm stands apart from other algorithms because it does not need to have any mining at all, as in the cases of PoW or PoS.
 In a PoA-based blockchain network, all transactions and blocks are verified through approved accounts (validators).
 Conducting transactions and creating blocks takes place automatically using the computing power of the validator.

-The negative point of using this algorithm:
+The negative point of using the PoA consensus algorithm:

-– as it is clear from the description — the key persons are validators, which leads to centralization.
+– As it is clear from the description – the key persons are validators, which leads to centralization.
 Probably in some cases, in private networks and with the help of fully (as far as possible) trusted accounts, it makes sense.